aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

 For added security and robustness, a protocol-wide RWA aToken Transfer Admin is also added, allowing Issuers the ability to forcibly transfer RWA aTokens on behalf of end users (without needing approval).
 These transfers will still enforce collateralization and health factor requirements as in existing Aave peer-to-peer aToken transfers.

 As with the standard Aave instance, an asset can be listed in Horizon through the usual configuration process.
-This instance is primarily aimed at onboarding stablecoins to be borrowed by RWA holders.
+This instance is primarily aimed at onboarding stablecoins (or other non-RWA assets) to be borrowed by RWA holders.

 ## Implementation